 simple summer dinners on the grill with our spicy marinade

 The holiday weekend was forecast as a scorcher here in Vermont, with temperatures soaring into the 90s and the humidity cranking up.
 Perfect time to make herby gin and tonics and fire up the grill for some outdoor lolling and feasting!

 We gathered some fresh, local vegetables from a nearby farmstand, and grabbed a few ripe peaches and freshly picked strawberries for dessert.
-Slicing the spring onion, summer squash, peppers and firm tofu into chunks made it easy to put together a platter of colorful skewers, alternating the cut veggies with whole cherry tomatoes and cremini mushrooms, stems removed, for a variety of flavors and textures as well as some protein for the vegetarians.
+Cutting the spring onion, summer squash, peppers and firm tofu into chunks made it easy to put together a platter of colorful skewers, alternating the cut veggies with whole cherry tomatoes and cremini mushrooms, stems removed, for a variety of flavors and textures as well as some protein for the vegetarians.

 Now is the time to brush salmon, swordfish or other seafood with some of our spicy sauce, just before popping it over the coals.